Be an Advocate

 The law criminalizing “polygamy” was intended for others, and we now have a decision that it excludes a lot of us.
 But it doesn’t exclude all of us… and there are many, many other social issues for us.
 Among them the fact that Parliament COULD, under the judge’s reasoning, extend the law to outlaw egalitarian polyamory (or for that matter monogamy).

-The most extreme patriarchal polygynists have been the “poster children” for the challenge.
-They are our polar opposite.
-They are a minority among the mutiply-partnered.
-They are probably a minority among the patriarchal minority itself.
-But the debate has been about them.
-Lots of Canadians don’t realize exactly how small a minority they are… or even that they’re a minority at all.
+In the 2009 test of section 293 of Canada’s Criminal Code, the most extreme patriarchal polygynists became the “poster children” for that challenge.
+They are the polar opposite of polyamorists and are a minority among the mutiply-partnered.
+They are probably a minority among the patriarchal minority itself – but the debate was mostly about them.
+Lots of Canadians don’t realize exactly how small a minority they are.
+Or even that they’re a minority at all.

 In fact, lots of people don’t even know what the law says; they think it forbids what they do, and not what any of us do.
 And nobody supports arranged child marriages to old men.